clowee/The-Technical-Debt-Dataset/README.md

 Technical Debt Dataset is a curated dataset containing measurement data from four tools executed on all commits to enable researchers to work on a common set of data and thus compare their results.

 The dataset was built by extracting the projects' data and analyzing all the commit using several tools.
-To get the data, the projects' GitHub repositories were cloned, commit information was collected from the git log using [PyDriller](https://github.com/ishepard/pydriller), and fault information was obtained by extracting issues from the Jira issue tracker.
+To get the data, the projects' GitHub repositories were cloned, commit information was collected from the git log using [PyDriller](https://github.com/ishepard/pydriller), refactorings were classified using [Refatoring Miner](https://github.com/tsantalis/RefactoringMiner), and issue information was obtained by extracting issues from the Jira issue tracker.
 After that, code quality was inspected using two tools: Technical Debt items were analyzed with [SonarQube](https://www.sonarqube.org/), and code smells [2] and anti-patterns [3] with [Ptidej](http://www.ptidej.net/).
 In addition, the fault-inducing and -fixing commits were identified by applying [our implementation](https://github.com/clowee/OpenSZZ) of the SZZ algorithm [4].

 ## How to cite